Maximal symplectic torus actions: Main results

 The orbits of a smooth torus action on a connected manifold $M$, which have the smallest stabilizer, are called \textbf{principal orbits}, and their union form an open and dense subset of $M$.
 Since our action is effective, an orbit is principal if and only if it is free.
 See \cite[Appendix B, Section 3.5]{ggk_book} for more information.

 An orbit $\mathcal{O}$ of a symplectic torus action on a symplectic manifold $(M, \omega)$ is called \textbf{coisotropic} if for every point $x \in \mathcal{O}$, the tangent space $T_x\mathcal{O}$ of the orbit $\mathcal{O}$ is a coisotropic subspace of $T_x M$.
 We make the observation that all of the above examples of almost isotropy-maximal actions have coisotropic principal orbits.
 We prove that this is in fact always the case for almost isotropy-maximal symplectic torus actions. \begin{proposition} Let $(M, \omega)$ be a symplectic manifold, equipped with an almost isotropy-maximal symplectic torus action.
-Then the principal orbits of the torus action are coisotropic. \end{proposition} \begin{remark} Proposition \ref{maximal_is_coisotropic_theorem} is tight in the following sense.
+Then the principal orbits of the torus action are coisotropic. \end{proposition} \begin{remark} Proposition \ref{maximal_is_coisotropic_proposition} is tight in the following sense.
 There exist symplectic torus actions with no coisotropic orbits, satisfying the equality

 at some point $x \in M$.
 For example, every Hamiltonian $T^{n-1}$ action on a $2n$-dimensional symplectic manifold satisfies this equality at every fixed point, and has no coisotropic orbits.
 Another example is the free action of $T^2$ on $(T^4, dp_1\wedge dq_1 + dp_2\wedge dq_2)$, which rotates the $p_1$ and $q_1$ coordinates.
-See also \cite{pelayo_two_tori} for the list of all symplectic $T^2$ actions on $4$-manifolds, that have symplectic orbits (and therefore no coisotropic orbits). \end{remark} \begin{remark} By \cite[Proposition 5.1]{benoist}, a symplectic torus action has at least one coisotropic principal orbit if and only if every principal orbit is coisotropic. \end{remark} We prove Proposition \ref{maximal_is_coisotropic_theorem} in Section \ref{maximal_is_coisotropic_proof_section}.
+See also \cite{pelayo_two_tori} for the list of all symplectic $T^2$ actions on $4$-manifolds, all of whose orbits are symplectic (and therefore have no coisotropic orbits). \end{remark} \begin{remark} By \cite[Proposition 5.1]{benoist}, a symplectic torus action has at least one coisotropic principal orbit if and only if every principal orbit is coisotropic. \end{remark} We prove Proposition \ref{maximal_is_coisotropic_proposition} in Section \ref{maximal_is_coisotropic_proof_section}.
 The main ingredient in the proof is the unique antisymmetric bilinear form $\sigma$ defined on the Lie algebra $\mathfrak{t}$ of the acting torus $T$, introduced in \cite{benoist, duistermaat_pelayo}, see the definition below (Equation \eqref{bilinear_form_equation}). \\